SikuliX/SikuliX-Docs/src/main/resources/docs/source/pattern.rst

 	        A decimal value greater 0 and not equal to 1 to switch the feature on.

 	        With this setting you can tell SikuliX to TO resize THE given image before a search operation using the given factor, which is applied to both width and height.
 The implementation internally uses the standard behavior of resizing a Java-AWT-BufferedImage.
-See also: :py:attribute:`Settings.AlwaysResize`
+See also: :py:attr:`Settings.AlwaysResize`

         	To switch the feature off again, just assign 0 or 1.